redhat-sap/sap-workshops/sap-integration/README.md

 And an OpenShift 4.x cluster with the following components deployed:

-- **OpenShift Container Storage**: used for multi purpose container storage backend
+- **OpenShift Container Storage**: used for multi-purpose container storage backend
 - **Fuse Online**: used for
 - **3scale**: used for